-On February 15, 2022, Sandhills Farm Life’s 4th grade students showed their love of animals by participating in the Pet Responsibility Program’s Lesson #6 or Assembly.
-Several parents attended, as well as Principal Julie MacPherson.
-Students showed knowledge of what they’d learned thru the five “I Can” statements and earned a surprise gift for answering correctly.
+On April 14, 2023, Sandhills Farm Life’s 4th grade students showed their love of animals by participating in the Pet Responsibility Program’s Lesson #6 or Assembly.
+Several parents attended, as well as Principal Julie MacPherson and Guidance Counselor Rebecca Tyson.
+Students showed their knowledge of what they’d learned thru the five “I Can” statements and earned a surprise gift for answering correctly.

 Speuter, the PRC mascot, was introduced and read a poem describing the life of a stray dog and a happy ending, after it was rescued.